-Life is a miracle, each life is so precious, each child deserves to know the love and support of a family, to have a place to call their own, to be encouraged and uplifted in Gods plan for them, and to know that God has gifted each of us in different and unique ways and desires to use those gifts for His kingdom.
+Life is a miracle.
+Each life is so precious.
+Each child deserves to know the love and support of a family, to have a place to call their own, to be encouraged and uplifted in Gods plan for them, and to know that God has gifted each of us in different and unique ways and desires to use those gifts for His kingdom.

-Our visit to Morris' Orphange was a gift, we feel very privileged for the opportunity to see where he has spent the first five and a half years of his life.
+Our visit to Morris' Orphanage was a gift, we feel very privileged for the opportunity to see where he has spent the first five and a half years of his life.
 I have been looking forward to this part of our trip for a longtime.

-Maoming is a four and a half hour drive from where we are staying in Guangzhou so we anticipated a very long, emotional day.
+Morris' orphanage is a four and a half hour drive from where we are staying in Guangzhou so we anticipated a very long, emotional day.

 Not knowing what to expect we decided through prayer this would be a good thing for Morris to say goodbye to his nannies, teacher, and friends.

 The visit turned out to be a bigger blessing than we realized.

 As we arrived at Morris' Orphanage his friends from preschool were waving down at him from an upstairs open classroom.
 His built up emotion poured out on arrival, tears streaming down his face.
 He has about the most heart melting cry I've heard.
 We let the orphanage director carry him up to his classroom.
 As he entered his classroom his cry turned into laughing.
 He loves his friends!
 We felt very welcome and they began showing us all that they have been teaching him.
 Morris was so sweet as he passed out a small treat to each of his friends.
 His smile lit up the room and you could see the love each one had for him.
 Morris' teacher sat with him at the piano and they sang a song.